ont-app/sparql-client/README.md

 {}
 ```

-<a name="h3-mutability"></a>
-### Mutability
-SPARQL endpoints are mutable databases, and so update operations are
-destructive for this implementation of IGraph.

 <a name="h2-future-work"></a>
 ## Future work

 * Authorization tokens still need to be implemented.
 * Literal object types are not infered and encoded with ^^xsd:* datatypes.

 ## License